FGranda2/DP-Algorithm-2D-Robot-Shortest-Path/readme.txt

-OTTO Coding Challenge (GITHUB UPLOADED)
-The solution for the coding challenge was implemented in Python with Dynamic Programming to determine OTTO's best(lowest) possible time.
+OTTO Coding Challenge (GITHUB UPLOADED BUT THIS IS A BRANCH) The solution for the coding challenge was implemented in Python with Dynamic Programming to determine OTTO's best(lowest) possible time.